Stay up to date with current ELD news

 What is the ELD Mandate?

 The ELD mandate, or ELD rule, is a US regulation requiring operators of commercial motor vehicles to use electronic logging devices to track Hours of Service (HOS).
 Electronic logging devices, also known as electronic logbooks or e-logs, connect to a vehicle's engine and automatically record driving time, providing a reliable way to collect HOS data.
 They replace paper logs which were historically used in the trucking industry to record Hours of Service.

 The second phase of the ELD mandate goes into effect on December 16, 2019, and will require all vehicles using Automatic On-Board Recording Devices (AOBRD) to electronically track Hours of Service to switch to ELDs.

-Samsara's electronic logging device is an FMCSA-approved ELD that connects directly to a commercial vehicle's engine through the OBD port.
+Samsara's electronic logging device is an FMCSA-registered ELD that connects directly to a commercial vehicle's engine through the OBD port.
 Request a free demo today to learn about Samsara' complete solution for ELD compliance and simplified fleet management.